 At Our Lady of Grace, our ministries are our family.
 Every one of us has an important role in the community, and so each of us has an opportunity to make a difference in our lives, as well as the lives of others.
 Inspired by our Catholic tradition, we invite you to share your gifts with the community and to become fulfilled yourself by becoming a part of one of our many ministries featured below.
 Take a look, and see which ministry is right for you.

 We are in need of volunteers for all ministries, so if you feel called to help out, give our Parish Office a call at (803) 283-4969 for more details!

 Altar Servers are the people who help the priest during Mass, serving on a rotating basis.
-All children who are at least nine years old, in third-grade, and have made their First Communion are welcome to become Altar Servers.
+All boys who are at least nine years old, in third-grade, and have made their First Communion are welcome to become Altar Servers.
 Contact the Parish Office for more information.

 Funerals of loved ones are difficult times for any family.
 The Funeral Ministry looks to give some support through these times by providing refreshments following the sacrament.
 All are welcome to support and help this ministry.